magic-script/magic-script-components-catalog/ARDemo/README.md

      yarn
      react-native run-android

+Or simply run from terminal while in ARDemo directory: **./runAndroid.sh**

 *If the build still fails, remove the `build` directories from this project (`android/build` and `android/app/build`), as well as from the `react-native-magic-script/android`.